mhogg/pyvxray/README.md

 * Edit the Windows registry and use a binary installer (Windows only)

   By editing the Windows registry the binary installers will be able to detect the ABAQUS Python version and install as usual.
+The user should use caution when editing the Windows registry.

   To edit the Windows registry, follow these steps:

   + Create an empty file called `filename.reg`, where `filename` can be anything
   + Copy and paste the following text into this file: